-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-RD IS VIII SID GIVET WHEN GIGINED IN ID DITTED.
-The Board of Directors recommends you vote FOR ALL the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-Election of Eight Directors • Nominees: 01) Eugene J. Lowe, III 05) Willia m F. Owens 02) Dennis J. Martin 06) Brenda a L. Reichelde erfer 03) Patrick E. Miller 07) Jennife er L. Sherman 1 04) Richard R. Mudge 08) John L Workman The Board of Directors recommends yo ou vote FOR the followin g proposals y: For Against Abstain 2.
-Approve, on an advisory basis, the compensatio n of our nam ed executive e officers.
-Ratify the appointment of Deloitte accounting firm for fiscal year 201 LP as Federal Signal Corp poration's independent registered public - - matter that may properly come before the meeting of stitute selected by the Board of Directors. r any adjournmer nt(s) or postp ponement(s) For address change/comments, mark here (see reverse for instructions) Yes No Please indicate if you plan to attend this meeting.
+N FOR YOUR R N THIS PORTIC THIS PRO OXY CARD IS VALID O ONLY WHEN SIGNED AND DATED. • The Board of Directors recommends you vote FOR ALL the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Election of Eight Directors Nominees: 01) Eugene J. Lowe, III 05) William F. Owens 02) Dennis J. Martin 06) Brenda L. Reichelderfer 03) Patrick E. Miller 07) Jennifer L. Sherman 04) Richard R. Mudge 08) John n L. Workma ın The Board of Directors recommends y ou vote FC OR the follow wing prop osals: Fo or Against Abstain 2.
+Approve, on an advisory basis, the compensation of our named executive officers.
+3. Ratify the appointment of Deloi registered public accounting firm n any matter that may properly come beformay be voted for a substitute selected by the ment(s) or For address change/comments, mark here (see reverse for instructions) a .
+Yes No Please indicate if you plan to attend this meeting. ch sign pers onally.
+All h orney, executor, administrator, or other fidust sign.
+If a corporation or partnership, plea ve Signature [PLEASE SIGN WITHIN BC)X] Date Signature (Joint Owners) D Date